-1.1 Acid-base parameters and equilibrium chemistry
+2.1.1 Acid-base parameters and equilibrium chemistry

-The acid-base equilibrium chemistry of seawater has been described in the Guide to Best Practices for Ocean CO2 measurements (Dickson et al. (2007), and the carbonate chemistry chapter in the Guide to Best Practices for Ocean Acidification Research and Data Reporting (Dickson (2010).
-These publications are open access and provide a lot of practical informationguidance related to studying the carbon dioxide system in seawater, describing.
-They describe tested approaches tofor measuring the four main parameters that are commonly used to describeconstrain seawater acid-base chemistry7

-25 as well as providing and provide recommended values for the various equilibrium constants, etc. (as functions of salinity and temperature, and at 1 atm total pressure).
-For further insights, the interested reader Another key resource, although not open access, is also referred to the book ' CO_2 in seawater: Equilibrium, Isotopes, Kinetics' (Zeebe & Wolf-Gladrow (2001)...), which offers comprehensive theoretical knowledge on all aspects relevant for carbonate chemistry related research, including OAE.
+The acid-base equilibrium chemistry of seawater has been described in Dickson et al. (2007), and in Dickson (2010).
+These publications provide a lot of practical information related to studying the carbon dioxide system in seawater, describing tested approaches to measuring the four main parameters that are commonly used to describe seawater acid-base chemistry, as well as providing recommended values for the various equilibrium constants, etc. (as functions of salinity and temperature, and at 1 atm total pressure).
+For further insights, the interested reader is also referred to Zeebe & Wolf-Gladrow (2001).